tytydraco/yessleep/out/Necromancer_Summer_Camp_Part_2.md

 “No one really knows much about his home life.
 He was sent off to a private school right away, and made many powerful allies.
 The once quiet and tortured outcast had become a charming and charismatic people person.
 Any whisper of foul deeds was drowned out by the overwhelming uproar of praise he received from just about everyone who knew him.
 He had them all eating out of the palm of his hand.”

 A part of me was envious of Salem.
-I would have rather been shipped off to a private school, than bussed around the country like a carny.
+I would have rather been shipped off to a private school, than the reluctant passenger of my parents ever changing whims.

 “He and his followers gathered at midnight, but no one really knew what they got up to.
 People started to call them “The Cult of Midnight” or “The Midnight Cult”.
 A playful moniker for the lovable Salem and his closest friends.